Julie Arnold

 Jacinta Lisec

-How do students’ assessment experiences influence their academic wellbeing and achievement?
+Facilitating student voice to understand how assessment experiences influence academic wellbeing and achievement

 Students’ assessment experiences have been found to influence their conceptualisations of academic wellbeing and achievement.
 Also, research from the last few decades indicates ongoing issues of decreasing wellbeing and achievement for middle years students.
-Therefore, this research project aims to facilitate student voice, for students to co-design contributions that present their perspectives about summative classroom assessment.
-Findings aim to inform school-based approaches for strengthening assessment implementation to support students.
+Therefore, this research project aims to facilitate student voice so they can share experiences about classroom summative assessment with each other and their school teachers and leaders.
+Through co-designed contributions, students will be invited to talk, write/type and draw to conceptualise how assessment experiences influence their academic wellbeing and achievement.
+Findings aim to identify authentic student voice processes for school implementation, to strengthen assessment practices that support student academic wellbeing and achievement.

 Principal Supervisor: Associate Professor Jenna Gillett-Swan